andriusmk/my-speccy/README.md

 ## Prerequisites

+* MacOS with Xcode installed;
-If you need to run unit tests, you will need to install `googletest` from [Homebrew](https://brew.sh/):
+* If you need to run unit tests, you will need to install `googletest` from [Homebrew](https://brew.sh/):

 ```sh